 - What services will the patient need?

 To answer either question, a provider must first determine the scope of the patient’s health concerns and circumstances, including her physical and mental status, living situation, and the support she has available to face these problems.
-The assessment process should determine any pre-existing medical conditions or complications, substance use and mental health history, level of cognitive functioning, and prescription drug needs.

 Once admitted to treatment, a patient needs regular reassessment as reductions in acute symptoms of mental distress and substance abuse may precipitate other changes.
 Periodic assessment will provide measures of patient change and enable the provider to adjust service plans as the individual progresses through treatment.5